sachasayan/minstrel/README.md

 * 💬 **Familiar chat interface:** All interactions take place through a familiar chat window.
 Ask Minstrel questions, give it instructions, strategize on next steps.
 It's your writing buddy.

 - 🤹 **Multi-agent architecture:** Specialized agents (Project Managers, Writers, Critics, Storyline Specialists) work behind the scenes to get the best output.
 It's like having a whole team.
-- ✍️ **Iterative process:** Revisit and refine any part of the story, including skeletons and outlines.
+- ✍️ **Iterative process:** Revisit and refine any part of the story, including outlines.
 Restructure entire chapters, or just add and remove details.
 - 🔑 **Use your own key:** Minstrel is free to use, just provide your own API key.
 Currently, Minstrel uses the free (rate-limited) Gemini Flash 2.0 API.

 # Writing a Novel with Minstrel